 12 of The Best Places to Visit in The Philippines

-Many travelers choose to use Manila as a mere stepping stone for their travels throughout the Philippines, but this destination should not be overlooked.
+Many travelers choose to use Manila as the start of their Philippines itinerary, but this destination should not be overlooked.
 There are tons of adventures to choose from here, and you’ll truly get a feel for the culture.
 While in Manila, some must-see historical sites include Intramuros, Fort Santiago, San Agustin Church, and the Manila Cathedral.

 If pure paradise is what you’re searching for, look no further than Palawan.
 This island offers some of the world’s most stunning beaches, and is an ideal vacation spot for couples and families alike.
 Some famous Palawan hotspots for a romantic getaway are El Nido and Coron, while the famous Puerto Princesa offers a fun family vibe.
 Palawan is just one of the many destinations available in a Philippines travel package that offers both family-friendly and romantic getaways.

 One of the best diving spots the Philippines has to offer, Puerto Galera is the perfect destination for SCUBA divers.
 Of course you’ll find adventure staying on shore exploring famous beaches like Sabang and White Beach, but the real beauty of Puerto Galera is beneath the surface of the water, so it makes sense that this destination is most well-known for its diving spots like Coral Gardens, Shark Cave, and Wreck Point.